TikTok's 'Clean Girl' Is Now The 'Vanilla Girl' — & She's Still A Problem

 You could argue that there are plenty of trends geared towards deeper complexions.
 Take the brown lip liner and clear gloss combo.
 But what we've seen is the eventual hijacking of these trends.
 Who can forget the 'brownie glazed lips' furore, where white influencers were convinced they had started a new trend?

 We often forget that the beauty trends we consume on a daily basis via social media can positively or negatively affect our self-perception.
-While the likes of skin positivity, for instance, can be a force for good, others (especially those not accepting of all skin colors, whether implicitly or explicitly) can be damaging.
+While the likes of skin positivity, for instance, can be a force for good, others (especially those not accepting of all skin colours, whether implicitly or explicitly) can lead to a lack of confidence.
 Personally, I have experienced a lot of anxiety in relation to my image.
-I'm a woman with tattoos, afro hair, and a deeper complexion; beauty trends like the vanilla girl bring back negative memories.
+I'm a woman with tattoos, afro hair and a deeper complexion; beauty trends like the vanilla girl bring back negative memories.

 Advertisement

-On the other hand, one positive is that unlike many other beauty movements gaining traction on social media (like hair oiling, recently referred to as 'hair slugging', which caused widespread offense in the Asian community where it is a cultural practice), the vanilla girl beauty trend doesn't seem to co-opt images or practices of Black or brown people.
-Makeup artist and beauty advocate May/Tahmina told me that it's actually nice to see a trend that doesn't "require excessive tanning or cultural appropriation."
-Though, she says, it didn't really need a title.
+On the other hand, one positive is that unlike many other beauty movements gaining traction on social media (like hair oiling, recently referred to as 'hair slugging', which caused widespread offence in the Asian community where it is a cultural practice), the vanilla girl beauty trend doesn't seem to co-opt images or practices of Black or brown people.
+Makeup artist and beauty advocate May/Tahmina told me that it's actually nice to see a trend that doesn't "require excessive tanning or cultural appropriation", though she says it didn't really need a title.

 The vanilla girl is supposedly effortless.
 Her skin is blemish-free and her makeup is blended seamlessly.
-But it's important to remember that most of the images and videos we see are filtered in some way, through clever lighting, distance, or even retouching.
+But it's important to remember that most of the images and videos we see are filtered in some way, through clever lighting, distance or even retouching.
 Perhaps the vanilla girl doesn't even look like her true self.
-Dr. Ana Mansouri, a cosmetic doctor and skin-care expert, recently told R29 that it's helpful to look at images and videos with a critical eye, "mainly to protect your mental health," she stressed, but also to prop up healthy beauty standards.
+Dr Ana, cosmetic doctor and skincare expert, recently told R29 that it's helpful to look at images and videos with a critical eye, "mainly to protect your mental health," she stressed, but also to prop up healthy beauty standards.

 Sure, beauty trends like the vanilla girl are fleeting.
-But though they may go viral for the briefest of moments, it's difficult not to internalize the negative impact of feeling like you can't partake, or that you have to fit the mold.
+But though they may go viral for the briefest of moments, it's difficult not to internalise the negative impact of feeling like you can't partake, or that you have to fit the mould.